Last Updated on

 These statistics demonstrate just how important it is to cultivate customer loyalty.
 Earning and keeping customer loyalty is all about understanding and evaluating the areas in which to invest in the customer relationship.
 In 2019, this process is more complicated than ever.
 Here’s a breakdown of the associated costs:

-Customer loyalty programmes – the 3 main areas of direct costs
+Cost of loyalty programmes – the 3 main areas

 - High and low tech